Webinar Series 2026

 Time: 6:00-7:00pm

 In support of National Bereaved Parents Day, this sensitive and compassionate session is designed for families navigating bereavement after the loss of a child with Duchenne.
-We’ll explore how to cope with grief, how to support surviving siblings through their own experience of loss, and how to find meaningful ways to honour and preserve the legacy of your child.
+We’ll be joined by Dr David Schonfeld, renowned paediatrician and child development expert with over three decades of experience supporting people through trauma, grief, and crisis to explore how to cope with grief, how to support surviving siblings through their own experience of loss, and how to find meaningful ways to honour and preserve the legacy of your child.

 Upcoming Webinars: